citapress/citapress/content/studio/studio/index.md

   - Project management
 ---

 We work with illustrators, designers, writers, and editors from around the world, assembling talented teams tailored to each project.
-Our projects directly support the work of open access feminist publisher <b>Cita Press.</b>
+Our projects directly support the work of open access feminist publisher **Cita Press.**